metaclass-nl/tutorial-api-platform/README.md

   of the client container.
 Probably only works in development mode;
 - instructions from README.md of chapter1-api where applied.

-In order to activate the new client container you need to restart docker-compose.
+In order to activate the new client container you need to restart docker compose.
 To test it point your browser to https://localhost/.
 You should see the welcome screen with title "Tutorial API Platform".